Frida7771/GoSpeech/README.md

 # GoSpeech

-GoSpeech is a Go-based command-line speech processing tool that supports both speech-to-text (ASR) and text-to-speech (TTS) using ONNX Runtime.
+GoSpeech is a Go-based speech processing tool that supports both speech-to-text (ASR) and text-to-speech (TTS) using ONNX Runtime.

-This project refactors and extends an open-source speech project into a production-style CLI application, with macOS-native ONNX Runtime integration and a pluggable architecture for multilingual speech synthesis.
+This project refactors and extends an open-source speech project into a production-style CLI application, with macOS-native ONNX Runtime integration.

 ---